symfony/symfony-docs/cookbook/assetic/asset_management.rst

         <?php foreach ($view['assetic']->javascripts(
             array('@AcmeFooBundle/Resources/public/js/*'),
-            array('yui_js')
+            array('uglifyjs2')
         ) as $url): ?>
             <script src="<?php echo $view->escape($url) ?>"></script>
         <?php endforeach; ?>

-A more detailed guide about configuring and using Assetic filters as well as details of Assetic's debug mode can be found in :doc:`/cookbook/assetic/yuicompressor`.
+A more detailed guide about configuring and using Assetic filters as well as details of Assetic's debug mode can be found in :doc:`/cookbook/assetic/uglifyjs`.

 Controlling the URL used
 ------------------------